Demographics of the United Kingdom: Historical and present net numbers

-During the middle of the 1960s to the 1970s, migration flipped in origin to the majority of those arriving being of South Asian origin from the Indian sub-continent.
+In the middle of the 1960s to the 1970s, the majority of those arriving were of South Asian origin from the Indian sub-continent.
 Immigration restrictions, in response to the ever increasing number arriving, were introduced, such as the Commonwealth Immigrants Act 1962, Commonwealth Immigrants Act 1968 and the Immigration Act 1971.

-Through the 1970s, 1980s and early 1990s, net migration to the United Kingdom was often negative in terms of numbers, with more people leaving the country, than entering in total.
+In the 1970s, 1980s and early 1990s, net migration to the United Kingdom was often negative in terms of numbers, with more people leaving the country, than entering.

 Since 1994, net migration in numbers has been in the positives, with more people entering the country, rather than leaving.
-Migration increased fourfold following the election of Tony Blair in 1997, immigration restrictions were undone such as the primary purpose rule.
+Migration increased fourfold following the election of Tony Blair in 1997.
+Immigration restrictions were undone, such as the primary purpose rule.

 In 2004, along with Ireland and Sweden, Britain was one of the only countries within the EU to not implement 'transitional controls' on migration flows from the newly joined A8 countries from Eastern Europe.
 Around 453,000 immigrants, which has been revised upwards in recent years, from these new counties were estimated in 2015 to have migrated to the UK.